enjaku4/rabarber/README.md

 end
 ```

-It's important to note that role names are not unique globally but are unique within the scope of their context.
-E.g., `user.assign_roles(:admin, context: Project)` and `user.assign_roles(:admin)` assign different roles to the user.
-The same as `Rabarber::Role.add(:admin, context: Project)` and `Rabarber::Role.add(:admin)` create different roles.
+It's important to note that role names are scoped by context, i.e. `admin` in a specific project is different from a global `admin`.

 If you want to see all the roles assigned to a user within a specific context, you can use: